mperezah/learning-bash-scripting/ExerciseFiles/Course Notes.md

 echo "The Python version is $(python3 -V)." echo "Result: $(python3 -c 'print("Hello from Python!")' | tr [a-z] [A-Z])"
 ```
+$(...) command substitution.
+Old way as `...`. uname -r for release version of the kernel.
+Command substitution can be used to add into text string.
+So in "Result..." command substitution uses python to print the statement using python.
+This output is then piped (|) to tr to translate all lowercase ([a-z]) to uppercase ([A-Z]).

 ### 01_09 Arithmetic expansion